 The cardinals had elected Francesco Todeschini Piccolomini as a pope of transition, knowing that his health

 was very poor, nevertheless they did not expect him not to be able to take part in the solemn procession to S. Giovanni in Laterano which concluded the coronation ceremonies.
-On October 18 Pope Pius III passed away: Rome did not see his moons.
+On October 18 Pope Pius III passed away: Rome did not see his moons, apart from those in his funerary monument.